Key takeaways

 1. Preventative maintenance

-Preventive maintenance programs are designed to catch small issues that would otherwise go unnoticed and lead to unexpected breakdowns.
-By implementing such a program, you can significantly reduce the likelihood of serious damage and costly repairs.
+Preventive maintenance programs are designed to catch small issues that go unnoticed and lead to unexpected breakdowns.
+Implementing such a program can significantly reduce the likelihood of serious damage and costly repairs.

 Although preventative maintenance seems similar to routine maintenance, it involves more extensive inspections and potential corrections to address minor problems.
 This means it‘s typically more time-consuming and requires more effort from your staff.